MoAbdoHSHL/ARDUINO_Traffic_lights_circut/README.md

 **C++ Arduino**

-A code for a Traffic lights system with circuit loops
+A Traffic lights system
+with circuit loops
+using Arduino µC

+By Mohamed Abdo